Gunfire In Mogadishu As Political Tensions Soar - UrduPoint

 Gunfire In Mogadishu As Political Tensions Soar

-Gunfire broke out in Mogadishu on Friday as the opposition tried to march against delayed elections in the Somali capital where roads have been sealed off and heavy security deployed over the planned protest, witnesses said
+Gunfire broke out in Mogadishu on Friday when the opposition tried to march against delayed elections in the Somali capital, sending months of political tensions bursting into the open

-Mogadishu, (APP - UrduPoint / Pakistan Point News - 19th Feb, 2021 ) :Gunfire broke out in Mogadishu on Friday as the opposition tried to march against delayed elections in the Somali capital where roads have been sealed off and heavy security deployed over the planned protest, witnesses said.
+Mogadishu, (APP - UrduPoint / Pakistan Point News - 19th Feb, 2021 ) :Gunfire broke out in Mogadishu on Friday when the opposition tried to march against delayed elections in the Somali capital, sending months of political tensions bursting into the open.

-Months of political tensions over the holding of elections in the fragile Horn of Africa nation have burst into the open, prompting the United Nations to call for "calm and restraint".

-Farmajo and leaders of the country's Federal states have been unable to resolve squabbles over how the vote is to be conducted, after hopes of hosting Somalia's first one-person, one-vote ballot since 1969 were abandoned over security and political problems.
+Farmajo and leaders of the country's Federal states have been unable to resolve squabbles over how the vote is to be conducted, after hopes of hosting Somalia's first one-person, one-vote ballot since 1969 were abandoned due to security and political problems.

-A coalition of opposition candidates have said they no longer recognise Farmajo as president and had vowed mass protests until he steps down, to begin on Friday.
+A coalition of opposition candidates have said they no longer recognise Farmajo as president and had vowed mass protests until he steps down.

-A small group of protesters attempted to march down the main airport road, when the shooting started.
+A small group of protesters attempted to march down the main airport road, when shots rang out, sending them ducking for cover, according to AFP footage of the incident.

 - 'Heavy explosion' - It was unclear who opened fire first, but one witness Yusuf Mohamed reported a "heavy exchange of gunfire" between security forces and armed guards protecting opposition supporters.

-"There can be casualties but we are taking cover now I don't know exactly what happened," he told AFP.

-Meanwhile witnesses and police confirmed an explosive projectile had hit an area hosting shops and restaurants just inside the airport gates, however it was unclear what it was.
+Meanwhile witnesses and police confirmed an explosive projectile had hit an area hosting shops and restaurants just inside the airport gates.

 "Something hit a restaurant inside the airport, it burned, I cannot say what it was but it caused a heavy explosion and fire that devastated the whole restaurant," said witness Liban Ali.